Starscream-11813/Starscream-11813.github.io/_posts/2024-06-01-how-do-you-live.md

   - History
 ---

 My third most favorite anime director Hayao Miyazaki has called it his favorite childhood book and announced plans to emerge from retirement to make it the basis of his *"final film"* named *The Boy and the Heron*.
 That's why I wanted to read the book prior to watching the film.
-Bought a paperback version to gift it to a certain someone, but couldn't do so for reasons. <pre style="font-family:verdana">¯\\\_(ツ)_/¯</pre>
+Bought a paperback version to gift it to a certain someone, but couldn't do so for reasons. <span style="font-family:verdana">¯\\\_(ツ)_/¯</span>